 Congratulations!
 You now have a deeper understanding of how HIIT can help you build muscle.
 By incorporating this type of training into your workout routine, you can activate the growth process in your muscles and improve your overall fitness level.

-It’s important to note that although HIIT can be effective for building muscle, it shouldn’t be the only form of exercise you do.
-Combining HIIT with strength training will give you the best results in terms of both muscle growth and overall health.
+It’s important to note that although HIIT can be effective for building muscle, it shouldn’t be the only exercise you do.
+Combining HIIT with strength training will give you the best muscle growth and overall health results.

-Additionally, make sure to track your progress and adjust your workouts accordingly to continually challenge yourself.
+Track your progress and adjust your workouts accordingly to challenge yourself continually.

-So why not give it a try and see for yourself?
-Remember to always listen to your body and consult with a professional before starting any new exercise regimen.
+So why give it a try and see for yourself?
+Always listen to your body and consult a professional before starting any new exercise regimen.